Working With Us

 The LMHT teams help patients and their families to cope with periods of severe mental illness and assess, plan and implement a personal path of recovery for each patient.

 Our LMHT bring together a variety of services including Assertive Outreach, Community Rehabilitation, Community Assessment Treatment Services, City Recovery Service, Social Inclusion and Wellbeing, Community Occupational Therapy Service and Medical Services.

 The EIP service is delivered through a multidisciplinary team of practitioners providing assessments and evidence-based treatments for people aged 14-65, who are experiencing a First Episode Psychosis (FEP) or an At Risk Mental State (ARMS) for the development of psychosis.

 The EIP service is run by a dedicated, enthusiastic and supportive team, who ensure service users are referred in a timely manner, and formulate recovery-focused care plans and relapse prevention plans.
 A good understanding of the principles, ethos, assessments and interventions associated with working within an EIP team is key.

-We’re currently looking for experienced practitioners from a Mental Health Nursing, Occupational Therapy or Social Worker background to join our AMH Community team, as either a Band 6 Mental Health Practitioner, Crisis Care Practitioner or Care Coordinator.
+We’re currently looking for experienced practitioners from a Mental Health Nursing, Occupational Therapy or Social Worker background to join our AMH Community team, as either a Band 6 Mental Health Practitioner / Care Coordinator or Crisis Care Practitioner.